You Drove Prospects to Your Site With Social Media–Now What?

 Have a sign-up form for them to input at least their first name and primary email address.

-If you are using an email marketing service such as AWeber, Constant Contact or any other which provides autoresponders, you can easily create what is known as an “opt-in box” form and copy and paste the code directly onto your site.
+If you’re using an email marketing service such as AWeber, Constant Contact or any other which provides autoresponders, you can easily create what is known as an “opt-in box” form and copy and paste the code directly onto your site.
 I personally use AWeber, and they provide instructions for creating the form as well as the HTML code.

 Place the sign-up box in a prominent place.